 Assess your abilities and restrictions.
 Realistically determine the working conditions you need to succeed.

 Think about how your abilities, skills, talents, and experience can help you to succeed in a work setting with those conditions.
 Look for a job that can allow you to use your strengths.
 As you talk to potential employers, market those strengths.

 Many countries have legislation to protect you against age discrimination.
 Be aware of the laws in your area.
 Even with laws in place, employers can still find ways to get around hiring older employees.
-Before you begin interviewing, talk to the Alumni career Advisor from Career Services about how you can resolve potential employers’ concerns.
+Before you begin interviewing, talk to an Alumni Career Advisor about how you can resolve potential employers’ concerns.

 Plan how you will respond to a potential employer’s concerns if he or she thinks you might not understand technology, are overqualified, or might not get along with a supervisor or boss who is younger than you are.

 Maintain a positive attitude about your age and abilities.
 While some employers may feel that older people are not valuable workers, others feel just the opposite.